-The Check Engine Light indicator can signal three different types of problems.
+The Malfunction Indicator Light can signal three different types of problems.

 Occasional flashes indicate temporary engine malfunctions.
 In this case, it is good to be aware of the possible forthcoming issues which can later on turn to more serious ones.

-The most serious type of signaling is when the MIL flashes constantly.
-It is a sign that your vehicle’s engine is seriously misfiring.
-The issue is major and the engine should be stopped immediately to prevent serious damage.
-For instance, the condition might cause the catalytic converter to overheat and even cause a fire.
+The most serious type of signaling is when the MIL flashes all the time.
+It is a sign that your vehicle’s engine is misfiring.
+The issue is a major one and you should stop the engine immediately to prevent serious damage.
+For instance, it might cause the catalytic converter to overheat and even cause a fire.

 N.B.
-It is totally normal for the light to illuminate for a few seconds when a vehicle is first started and extinguish when the engine is running.
+It is totally normal for the light to illuminate for a few seconds when you start the engine.
+But it should go out when the engine is running.

-Some OBD-II issues are relatively small and don’t really have much impact on engine operation.
-On the other hand, some of the issues are major and require appropriate measures to be taken.
-Unfortunately, there is no way to distinguish between them by just looking the MIL.
-The only way to find out what’s wrong with the vehicle is to plug in a OBD2 scan tool and read the Diagnostic Trouble Code(s) from the system.
-Every time the OBD system illuminates the MIL light, it will also store a Diagnostic Trouble Code (DTC) in the engine control unit of the vehicle to give information about the detected issue.
+The only way to find out what’s wrong with the car is to plug in a OBD2 scantool.
+The tool and accompanied software can read the Diagnostic Trouble Code(s) from the system.
+Every time the OBD system turns on the MIL light, it will also store a Diagnostic Trouble Code (DTC) in the electronic control unit.
+The DTC will give information about the detected issue.